 Depending on the severity of your flea problem it can take anywhere from 3 to 8 weeks to end an infestation.
 However, you will see and feel a noticeable difference the first time you vacuum for fleas.
 So don’t let this long treatment window discourage you.

-The reason for the 3 to 8-week treatment window is to be sure you kill adults, eggs, larva, and pupae during all phases of the fleas life cycle.
+The purpose of the three to eight-week treatment window is to make certain you kill adults, eggs, larva, and pupae throughout all phases of the fleas life cycle.

 Will Just Vacuuming Get Rid of Fleas?

 No, just vacuuming alone will not get rid of fleas entirely.